grenaud/schmutzi/README.md

   schmutzi: Bayesian maximum a posteriori contamination estimate for ancient samples
 =====================================================================================

-Upon sequencing ancient DNA for homonin samples, the DNA of the individuals involved in excavation, extraction of DNA and library preparation can become mixed with the actual sample being sequenced.
-We define as endogenous the DNA pertaining to the original sample and contaminant the DNA of the experimenters. schmutzi is a set of programs aimed at hominin ancient DNA data that can :
+Upon sequencing ancient DNA , the DNA of the individuals involved in excavation, extraction of DNA and library preparation can become mixed with the actual  sample being sequenced.
+We define as endogenous the DNA pertaining to the original sample and contaminant the DNA of the experimenters.

+schmutzi is a set of programs aimed at ancient DNA data that can :

 	- estimate contamination based on deamination patterns alone
 	- call a mitonchondrial consensus for the endogenous genome.
 This consensus calls takes into account contamination and deamination.